 Select Clear view to go back to admin mode.

-You cannot edit when you are in group view.
+You can't edit when you are in group view.

 Change configuration for fetching user groups